-The infamous cheap AT24C256 I2C EEPROM board provides 32K bytes of storage for your projects:
+The infamous cheap AT24C256 I2C EEPROM breakout board provides 32K bytes of storage for your projects.

 • Cost: ~$2